uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 #### Version 4.3

+28 May 2024

-- Update API endpoint links within the guide to point to latest available versions
+- Update API endpoint links within this document to point to latest available versions
+- Update Penalties and appeals section with latest information about Penalty Reform for ITSA
+- Update HMRC Assist section introduction

 #### Version 4.2